OCHA-DAP/hdx-signals/src/indicators/ipc/README.md

 # IPC

-IPC food security data is extracted from the Humanitarian Data Exchange, where it is stored in a [global dataset](https://data.humdata.org/dataset/ipc-country-data).
+IPC food insecurity data is extracted from the Humanitarian Data Exchange, where it is stored in a [global dataset](https://data.humdata.org/dataset/ipc-country-data).
 The codebase for extracting and wrangling the data is done within the [Ripc](https://github.com/OCHA-DAP/Ripc) R package.
 Details on the database can be